Fitting Complex Metal Dielectric Functions with Differential Evolution Method

-Posted on Wed 30 March 2016 in Misc • Tagged with Python
+Posted on Wed 13 April 2016 in Plasmonics

 Sometimes you have to show positive, zero and negative number in log scale.
 However you cannot take log of negative numbers and zero.
 But one could approximate it with a log transform modulus as stated here.